 Realize your full potential as a health systems leader with a DNP Degree from Florida Southern College.
 This program will prepare you with the knowledge and skills needed for upward career mobility and better job opportunities across the health care continuum.
 Become an innovative nurse leader and shape the future of health care.

-Due to the effects of COVID-19 on the healthcare community, we will be accepting applications until the cohort is full.
+We will be accepting applications until the cohort is full.

 The Doctor of Nursing Practice program at Florida Southern College is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 The changing demands of this nation’s complex healthcare environment require the highest levels practice expertise.
 Employers are quickly recognizing the unique contributions that DNP prepared nurses are making in health care organizations.
 As a result, the demand for nurse leaders with doctoral preparation continues to grow.
 Nursing is moving in the direction of other health professions in transitioning to the Doctor of Nursing Practice.

 A DNP Degree from Florida Southern College will prepare you for the highest level of advanced nursing practice.
 U.S. Bureau of Labor Statistics data clearly show that with each level of education attained, individuals have access to higher level and better paying jobs.
 In the U.S., the median salary for individuals with a doctoral degree is approximately 20% higher compared to those with a Master's Degree.
 In 2020, the median pay for health services leaders and managers in the U.S. was $104,280.